pteskey/assignments/DSGN270/dsgn270-a1.md

 ### Tank
 >The tank's primary role is to absorb damage and prevent others from being attacked.[1]
 ### Healer
->The healer' primary combat purpose is to heal friendly characters or give them defensive buffs.[2]
+>The healer' primary role purpose is to heal friendly characters or give them defensive buffs.[2]
 ### DPS
 >Damage dealers are players who are responsible for dealing damage in the group.
 Usually abbreviated as DPS (Damage per second)[3]